maxbarnas/sigkill.dk/writings/semicolons.md

 used in practice.
 Usually this is by some other mechanism that "automatically" inserts them during parsing.

-  * [Coq](https://coq.inria.fr/) does not use semicolons *per se*, but in practice they are used in the proof tactics language.

   * [Go](https://golang.org/) uses automatic insertion, and it is a widespead style.
 However, it is still used in other constructs, such as `for` loops.